J-DubApps/EndpointPilot/Install_Scripts.md

 ## Overview

-This document provides comprehensive documentation for the EndpointPilot installation scripts, focusing on the System Agent installation and uninstallation processes.
+This document provides comprehensive documentation for the EndpointPilot installation scripts, covering both the System Agent and JsonEditorTool installation processes.

 ## System Agent Installation Scripts